pydatawrangler/biwp/installing_pymc3_on_windows_10.md

 4. Test Python version by typing `python` at the command prompt.
 Then type `quit`.
 5. Install m2w64-toolchain for 64-bit machine by typing `conda install -c conda-forge m2w64-toolchain_win-64`.

-## NOT SURE IF NEEDED - Install M2W64-toolchain in Base Conda Environment
+## OPTIONAL (not needed) - Install M2W64-toolchain in Base Conda Environment
 1. If still in the new environment, type `conda deactivate`.
 2. Open command prompt and activate the base environment for Miniconda by typing `conda activate base`.
 3. Install m2w64-toolchain for 64-bit machine by typing `conda install -c conda-forge m2w64-toolchain_win-64`.